 Having a LinkedIn profile in today’s day and age is a must and is expected by employers, recruiters and professionals alike.
 It’s one of the most valuable and underrated social media apps out there.
-It’s a way for you to grow your network, connect with other professionals and showcase your work experience.
+It’s a way for you to search for jobs, grow your network, connect with other professionals and showcase your work experience.
 But while you may have a LinkedIn profile already created, I have to ask – are you actually using it to your advantage?

 Through my daily interactions on the platform, I’ve realized that so many of my connections aren’t utilizing all of LinkedIn’s incredible features.
 If you feel you’re one of those people, read on for tips of how you can and why it’s so important!

 Treat your LinkedIn As a Version of Your Online Resume

 You’ve already put in the work on your resume (and if you need a little help with that, I have a guide just for you!).
 So why not take advantage of the work you’ve already done and replicate it on your LinkedIn?